Priyanka-Podder/WellNest/README.md

-# 🏥 HEALTH BUDDY
+# 🏥 WellNest

-Health Buddy is a **comprehensive health monitoring app** that allows users to **track their health, consult doctors, check nearby blood banks, detect mood, and access health-related blogs**.
+WellNest is a **comprehensive health monitoring app** that allows users to **track their health, consult doctors, check nearby blood banks, detect mood, and access health-related blogs**.
 This app provides a one-stop solution for users to maintain their well-being.

 ## 🚀 Features